Cryptkeeper/liblorproto/README.md

 ### Implementation Notes

 * Additional packet structures exist for remote management/firmware update/system configuration feature sets, but are entirely undocumented and more time-consuming to explore.
 As a result, liblightorama focuses purely on lighting control packets.
-*  A `LorEffectArgs` type has been provided to reduce code complexity when passing effect arguments.
+*  A `union LorEffectArgs` type has been provided to reduce code complexity when passing effect arguments.
 It is solely a union of the other individually defined effect argument structures.

 ## Referencing Channels